-Com S 336 Fall 2020 Homework 4
+Com S 336 Fall 2022 Homework 4

 Please submit an archive on Blackboard including the files indicated at the beginning of each problem.
-(The first three should actually be quite short, but require you to read and edit the lighting shader code.)
+(The first three are quite short, but require you to read and edit the lighting shader code.)

-1. (Please turn in your modified version of Lighting3.html.)
+1. (Please turn in your modified version of Lighting 3.js.)